trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

    ```

    The size of the kernel is smaller now.
-   Note that the changes that you make to the kernel outside of the Docker container also appear in the container because the folder is mounted with the Docker `--volume` argument.
+   Note that the changes that you make to the kernel outside of the Docker container also appear in the container and vice versa because the folder is mounted with the Docker `--volume` argument.

    To optimize the kernel further, you can convert it to an _installer kernel_, which includes only enough information to start the kernel, like an installation program.
    This installer kernel keeps the rest of its logic and data in separate files called _preimages_.